-Where a child is summer born and parents wish to consider the delay of their child starting school in the Reception Class until after their 5th birthday will have to discuss this directly with the Headteacher and/or the Admission Authority of the proposed school.
+Where a child is summer born and parents wish to consider the delay of their child starting school in the Reception Class until after their 5th birthday will have to discuss this directly with the Headteacher of the proposed school.
 These requests will be considered on a case by case basis and with reference to the 'Guidance on the Placement of a Pupil Outside his or her Normal Age Group'.